 Next, you need to scroll down a little and click to expand the ‘Server’ tab.

-Note: If this section is showing anything below PHP 7.4, then you need to update your PHP version.
+Note: If this section shows anything below PHP 7.4, then you need to update your PHP version as soon as possible.

 Why Don’t Hosting Providers Use the Latest Version of PHP by Default?

-This is why we recommend choosing top-tier WordPress hosting, as it ensures that highly skilled engineers are maintaining those servers.
+This is why I always recommend choosing top-tier WordPress hosting, as it ensures that highly skilled engineers maintain those servers.

-Bluehost, Hostinger, and SiteGround are the most popular, reliable web hosting services that support PHP versions 7.4 or higher to meet the minimum WordPress requirements.
+Bluehost, Hostinger, and SiteGround are popular, reliable web hosting services.
+They all support modern PHP versions that meet WordPress requirements.

-Choosing an unreliable web host for your WordPress site can cause unexpected downtime during or after the update, and there is pretty much nothing you can do about it except switch to a better host.
+Choosing an unreliable web host for your WordPress site can cause unexpected downtime during or after the update.
+In those cases, there is little you can do except switch to a better host.

 Things You Need to Do When Your Host Updates PHP

 Your web host is probably already hosting thousands of WordPress sites.
-They will take every precaution they can to make sure that everything goes smoothly and customers don’t feel any glitches in the service.
+They take precautions to ensure everything goes smoothly for their customers.

 1. Make a Complete WordPress Backup

-First of all, we always recommend our users regularly back up WordPress sites.
-If you do not have an automatic backup solution already, then see our list of the best WordPress backup plugins to choose one.
+First, I always recommend that my readers regularly back up their WordPress sites.
+If you don’t have an automatic backup solution, see my list of the best WordPress backup plugins to choose one.

-You can also manually back up the WordPress database and download all your website files using FTP.
+Alternatively, you can manually back up the WordPress database and download all your website files using FTP.

 2. Install WordPress Updates

-After backups, the next thing you need to do is to make sure that you are running the latest version of WordPress.
-Also, make sure to update your plugins and themes.
+After creating a backup, you need to make sure you are running the latest version of WordPress.
+You should also take a moment to update your plugins and themes.

-If a plugin on your site has stopped working due to a PHP update, then you need to contact the plugin author for support or find an alternative.
+If a plugin on your site has stopped working after a PHP update, you need to contact the plugin author for support or find an alternative.

 What to Do if a PHP Update Breaks Your WordPress Site

-There is very little chance that a PHP update will break your WordPress site.
+There is a very small chance that a PHP update will break your WordPress site.
 However, with the abundance of free and paid plugins, a single line of poor code can result in any of the common WordPress errors.

-The first thing you need to do is make sure that it is not a plugin or theme causing this error.
-To do that, you can deactivate all your WordPress plugins and switch to a default WordPress theme.
+- Isolate the Problem: The first thing you need to do is see if the error is caused by a plugin or theme.
+To do that, you can deactivate all your WordPress plugins and switch to a default theme like Twenty Twenty-Four.
+If this fixes the issue, you can reactivate them one by one to find the culprit.

-If this doesn’t resolve your issue, we suggest contacting your web host’s support team.
-They are likely already aware of the problem and can provide the necessary assistance.
+- Contact Your Host: If deactivating plugins doesn’t solve the issue, I suggest contacting your web host’s support team.
+They are likely aware of the update and can provide the necessary assistance.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.